marcusmchale/BinEnrichment/README.md

 where a gene is present in multiple child bins.
 I fixed this by collecting genes into a set instead of a list.

-I expanded the functionality by separating the up/down regulated targets for independent testing and reporting the raw counts and fold-changes.
+I expanded the functionality by separating the up/down regulated targets for independent testing and reporting the raw counts, fold-changes and significant directional biases.
 These are all useful in interpreting and presenting the data.

 This tool loads a Mercator4 mapping file and a DEG file containing matching target IDs, p-values and fold-change values
 in order to assess enrichment based on Fisher test (2 sided) for Up/Down/Differentially regulated targets.